Major professional sports leagues in the United States and Canada: Franchise stability

-All seven CFL franchises between Vancouver and Toronto have been in place since the BC Lions were founded in 1954.
-The league has had problems in the two markets east of Toronto; both Montreal and Ottawa have each seen two CFL teams fail since the 1980s, although both cities have active teams as of the 2014 season (the cities are now represented by the Alouettes and Redblacks, respectively).
+All seven CFL franchises geographically between Vancouver and Toronto have been in place since the BC Lions were founded in 1954.
+The league has had problems in the two markets east of Toronto; both Montreal and Ottawa have each seen two CFL teams fail since the 1980s, although both cities have active teams as of the 2014 season.
+The cities are now represented by the Alouettes and Redblacks, respectively.
 Among existing teams, none has ever formally relocated from one city to another; the Alouettes, however, inherited a management structure from the Baltimore Stallions, a team from the league's unsuccessful 1990s-era South Division.
 The CFL has had either eight or nine teams in operation since its inception except for the 1994 and 1995 seasons in which the league temporarily expanded into the United States.